 Each appointment is typically scheduled for one hour.
 If you have any time constraints please let our nurse know when you check in.

 A blood pressure check is usually performed as part of the initial appointment.
 In cats where there is concern for potential heart disease, for example because of a heart murmur or other abnormal heart sounds, an ultrasound of the heart may be recommended prior to radioactive iodine treatment.
 This procedure is not mandatory, but will help to determine if there is a greater risk with sedation or hospitalisation.
 This may require re-scheduling radioactive iodine treatment.
+Similarly, if your cat has any other health concerns, any recommended testing or special considerations during the hospital stay will be thoroughly discussed.

 If you decide to go ahead with treatment, your cat will be admitted from your appointment for treatment on Tuesday.
 Cats are sedated for treatment and will be fasted from Monday night.
 The radioactive iodine is given in a capsule, and after it is given the cats are scanned to make sure the radioactive material is in their stomach.

 After treatment, cats are kept in an isolation ward because they are slightly radioactive.
 They are checked twice daily for feeding, water changes and litter box cleaning, but cannot otherwise be handled during their time in isolation.
-They are typically hospitalised for one week.
+They are typically hospitalised for six days.
 You are not able to visit your cat during their hospitalisation, but we will update you every day.
 If you bring bedding or toys, these can stay with your cat during hospitalisation but cannot be returned to you.

 Precautions include limiting close contact time, so if your cat normally sleeps with you at night alternative arrangements may need to be made.